DubiThal/k8s-proj/README.md

 ## 🔁 CI/CD Pipeline (Jenkins)
 The Jenkins pipeline (defined in `Jenkinsfile`) performs the following:
-- Clones the GitHub repository
+- ✅ Clones the GitHub repository
-- Builds the Docker image for the Flask app
+- ✅ Builds the Docker image for the Flask app
-- Pushes the image to DockerHub
+- ✅ Pushes the tagged image to DockerHub
-- *(Upcoming)* Deploys to Kubernetes using manifests stored in `k8s/`
+- 🔜 Deploys to Kubernetes using manifests from the `k8s/` directory

 ## 🚀 Additional Features Implemented
 - ✅ HTTPS support via Let's Encrypt and NGINX
 - ✅ Reverse proxy for Flask via NGINX (port 443)
 - ✅ Split docker-compose files for Jenkins and Flask/NGINX
-- ✅ EC2 infrastructure provisioned with Terraform
 - ✅ CI/CD pipeline running inside Dockerized Jenkins
 - ✅ Environment variables and `.env` support in Flask app
 - ✅ K8s manifests prepared for deployment (Minikube testing in progress)

-- 🔜 Run automated tests (e.g., Pytest)
+## 🗺️ Next Steps
+- **Automated Testing**: Implement a `test` stage in the Jenkins pipeline using Pytest.
+- **Kubernetes Deployment**: Finalize the `Deploy` stage in the Jenkinsfile to apply the `k8s/` manifests to a cluster.
-- 🔜 Integrate Prometheus & Grafana for monitoring
+- **Monitoring**: Integrate Prometheus & Grafana for application and cluster monitoring.
-- 🔜 Use a lightweight K8s solution
-- 🔜 Store configuration/secrets with AWS SSM or Secrets Manager
+- **Secrets Management**: Implement a robust secrets solution like HashiCorp Vault or native Kubernetes Secrets.

 ### AI Assistance
 This project was developed with occasional assistance from AI tools including ChatGPT, Claude, Gemini, and GitHub Copilot.